prescottprue/fireadmin/README.md

    firebase functions:config:set $(jq -r 'to_entries[] | [.key, (.value | tojson)] | join("=")' < functions/.runtimeconfig.json)
    ```

-1. Build Project: `npm run build`
+1. Build Project: `yarn build`
 1. Deploy to Firebase: `firebase deploy` (deploys, Cloud Functions, Rules, and Hosting)
 1. Start Development server: `npm start`
-   **NOTE:** You can also use `npm run start:dist` to test how your application will work when deployed to Firebase
+   **NOTE:** You can also use `yarn start:dist` to test how your application will work when deployed to Firebase
 1. View the deployed version of the site by running `firebase open hosting:site`

 ### Deployment